 2.4.21.
 The Scottish Government's IIP states that they are "committed to an infrastructure solution to address the A83 Rest and Be Thankful landslip risks".
-Delivery of a permanent and resilient solution is recognised as a priority infrastructure investment, and therefore delivery of the Proposed Scheme is supported by the IIP.
-The IIP also outlines that it is important to deliver a safe and sustainable, integrated and resilient strategic transport system and the A83 RABT is key area to strengthening connectivity in.
+It is recognised as a priority infrastructure investment, and therefore delivery of the Proposed Scheme is supported by the IIP.
+The IIP also outlines that it is important to deliver a safe and sustainable, integrated and resilient strategic transport system.
+The A83 is a key area for strengthening connectivity, with the Proposed Scheme increasing the safety and resilience of the OMR diversion route.